 Who is eligible: All youth of high school age (14-18)

 Where: Washington DC metro area at the Westin Washington D.C.
 Downtown Hotel/Marriott Marquis Washington, D.C.

 Timeline: Applications need to be completed by Dec 23rd

-If there are any questions or concerns please contact email@example.com.
+If there are any questions or concerns please get in touch with firstname.lastname@example.org.